 If this article were a workshop, I’d want to check in now about your experience.
 Did you get a couple ideas to apply to your next event?
 Are you inspired to bring a more integrative process to your next major project meeting?

-Again, please leave a comment, or contact me with your thoughts.
+If so, please leave a comment with your thoughts.